TKutermak/Bonito.pl/README.md

 # PORTFOLIO
 ## ABOUT ME
+Fan of fantasy and Sci-Fi worlds.
+Lover of logic and strategic games.
 I am always enthusiastic about learning new things.
 Love to analyzing and solving problems.
 I think I am a good team player but I also appreciate moments of working alone.
 ## TOOLS
 * Jira
 * TestLink